 In 2011/12 PBI undertook an in-depth assessment to determine whether we could establish a field project in Kenya.
 We went to Kenya to talk to human rights defenders, to find out what their protection needs were, and whether protective accompaniment would be effective in the country.

 PBI established a project in Kenya in December 2012, to provide support and protection to human rights defenders during a period of expected heightened risk during the March 2013 presidential elections.
-PBI currently has a team of 6 people on the ground in Nairobi.

 Who we protect in Kenya

 - Mathare Social Justice Centre.
 Community-based organisation in the poor urban settlement Mathare, Nairobi.
 The organisation strives for social justice by means of community engagement and the use of social movement platforms.